-We reiterate our Neutral recommendation on
+We reaffirm our long-term Neutral recommendation on

 Rogers Communications Inc.